Acutis language manual

 {published: true, title, dates: {posted, updated}}

-This matches any object where published
+This matches a record where published

 equals true

-, which contains a
+, which contains title

-field, and which contains a dates
+and dates

 fields.
 Additionally, it binds the values of title